6.8. Linear System Applications¶

 6.8.1.
 DC Electric Circuit¶

 Each closed loop of a circuit is assigned a loop current.
-The current through resistors that are part of two loops is a combination of the loop currents.
-Then, the sum of the voltage drops around each loop is zero.
+The current through the resistors that are part of two loops combines the loop currents.
+Then, the sum of the voltages around each loop is zero.

-The sum of the currents entering and leaving each node of the circuit is zero.
-The voltages at each node of the circuit may be quantified in terms of any known voltages, voltage drops across resistors, and other node voltages.
+The sum of the currents entering and leaving each circuit node is zero.
+The voltages at each circuit node may be quantified referencing any known voltages, voltage drops across resistors, and other node voltages.

 6.8.1.1.
 KVL Method¶